Black Mountain Employee Benefits (BMEB) Ltd Terms of Business Agreement

 If you are not happy with our service

 It is our intention to always provide you with a high level of customer service.
-However, if you have any reason to be unhappy with the arrangement or servicing, please contact:
+However, if you have any reason to be unhappy with the arrangement or servicing of your insurance, please contact:

 Employee Benefits Director